 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Organization believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The Organization held a certificate of deposit, considered a Level 1 investment, valued at \$275,000 at June 30, 2016, maturing September 21, 2016.
+The Organization held a certificate of deposit, considered a Level 1 investment, valued at \$275,000 at June 30, 2016.
+The certificate of deposit matured in September 2016.

 NOTE 3 - BOARD DESIGNATED NET ASSETS